kasia-ea/kasia-ea.github.io/README.md

 You may try my Microtonal clavier online here: <https://webmsx.org/?DISK=https://github.com/kasia-ea/kasia-ea.github.io/raw/main/Clavier_1.2.4.dsk>
 Either way you can download floopy image from here: <https://github.com/kasia-ea/kasia-ea.github.io/blob/main/Clavier_1.2.4.dsk>
 Here is the topic of my Clavier at MSX.org forums: <https://www.msx.org/forum/msx-talk/graphics-and-music/microtonal-clavier>
+If you have problems with installing Apple ][ emulator KEGS for newer versions of Android, you may try to follow my steps: <https://kasia-ea.github.io/KEGS_install>

 # Where can you listen to my music?
 Well, first of all here: <https://www.youtube.com/@KasiaPenta>